-The picture below shows the Mixbus32C send controls:
+The picture below shows the Mixbus v6 send controls:

-Mixbus32C provides these bus send features from each input strip:
+Mixbus provides these bus send features from each input strip:

-- 12 stereo mixbus "sends" which correspond to the 12 available mixbus master strips in the mixer window. - Each mixbus send has an on/off indicator, and a level control. - Mixbus sends occur at the end of the processing redirect list, and therefore are post-fader and post-pan (by default, they follow the master bus pan setting) - In the image above, mixbus send "1" is enabled - In the image above, mixbus send "2" is in "dual-concentric mode", which allows the send to be panned separately from the master bus pan - Master bus, with on/off indicator and stereo pan control
+- 8 stereo mixbus "sends" which correspond to the 8 available Mixbus Strips in the mixer window. - Each mixbus send has an on/off indicator, and a level control. - Mixbus sends occur at the end of the processing redirect list, and therefore are post-fader and post-pan (by default, they follow the master bus pan setting) - In the image above Mixbus send "1" is enabled, and the name corresponds to the name set on Mixbus strip 1 - Master bus, with on/off indicator and stereo pan control